Comcast has struck a deal to offer ABC News programming and children’s entertainment from Walt Disney to its broadband subscribers.

 Under the deal, the Philadelphia-based cable television and high-speed Internet service provider will begin offering streaming media and on-demand video from Disney’s ABC News.
-It will also launch an online channel for children later this year with programming from Disney Connection, the entertainment company’s broadband destination for children ages 3 to 11.
+It will also launch an online channel for children later this year with programming from Disney Connection, the entertainment company’s broadband destination for children ages three to 11.

 Based on the agreement, the Comcast Kids Channel will offer Disney Connection’s online games, activities and videos, in addition to content derived from Disney Blast, a portal site for children, and Toontown Online, the entertainment company’s site for preschoolers.
-Comcast said the deal will include access to a new premium version of Toontown scheduled to arrive next year.
+Comcast said the deal would include access to a new premium version of Toontown scheduled to arrive next year.